ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part1/index.md

 {{< /quote-blue >}}

-Diffusion models come in different forms, depending on whether the diffusion process is modeled in <mark class="gray">*discrete* or *continuous*</mark> time, and whether noise is removed through <mark class="gray">*probabilistic* or *deterministic*</mark> dynamics.
+Diffusion models come in different forms, depending on whether the diffusion process is modeled in *discrete* or *continuous* time, and whether noise is removed through *probabilistic* or *deterministic* dynamics.

 One of the most widely used approaches is the Denoising Diffusion Probabilistic Model[^Ho2020] (DDPM), which performs diffusion in discrete time.
-It models the generative process as a reverse Markov chain, gradually denoising the sample through a fixed sequence of probabilistic transitions.
+It models the generative process as a reverse <mark class="green">*Markov chain*</mark>, gradually denoising the sample through a fixed sequence of probabilistic transitions.

+><mark class="green"> *A **Markov chain** is a discrete-time stochastic process where the next state depends only on the current state — not on the full history of how you got there.*.</mark>

 Other diffusion formulations include DDPM's deterministic variants like Denoising Diffusion Implicit Models[^JSong2020] (DDIMs) that accelerate sampling by integrating an *ordinary differential equation (ODE)* instead of a Markov chain, and continuous-time score-based models[^YSong2020], which use *stochastic differential equations (SDEs)* to model noise removal.
 More recent approaches further optimize efficiency by performing diffusion in a compressed latent space (e.g., Latent Diffusion Models[^Rombach2021] - LBMs), or by unifying diffusion with flow-based or implicit guidance techniques for improved controllability and speed.